Everest Base Camp Trek - 14 days

 Phones and Gadgets charging

-Internet and Wifi-availabilty along the EBC trek
+Internet and Wifi-availability along the EBC trek

 During the Everest Base Camp trek, staying connected requires choosing the right mobile service provider and internet packages.